candypay/docs/docs/checkout/webhooks.md

 });
 ```

-The `/webhook` endpoint validates the `X-CandyPay-Signature` header via the webhook secret.
-The webhook secret can be generated from the dashboard.
+The `/webhook` endpoint validates the `X-CandyPay-Signature` header via the webhook secret field.
+The webhook secret can be generated from the CandyPay dashboard, under the [settings page](https://candypay.fun/settings)